SpagoBILabs/SpagoBI/doc/admin/README.md

 That's it!
 After restarting SpagoBI server you should be able to sign in using a FIWARE account!

-SpagoBI Notifications
+SpagoBI notifications from external sources (Orion Context Broker)
 ---------------------
-In order to use SpagoBI Notifications capabilities, it's necessary to modify some parameters.
+In order to make SpagoBI able to be notified, it's necessary to modify some parameters.
 These parameters are necessary to be able to notify from [Orion Context Broker OCB](https://github.com/telefonicaid/fiware-orion).

 Open the file `SpagoBIConsoleEngine/WebContent/WEB-INF/web.xml` and change: